Multiscale-Biological-Modeling-Course/Multiscale-Biological-Modeling-Course.github.io/_pages/coronavirus/home.md

 ## Nature's magic protein folding algorithm

 After the SARS-CoV-2 spike protein polypeptide chain is formed, it will "fold" into a three-dimensional shape.
 This folding process occurs spontaneously for all proteins and without any outside influence, and the same polypeptide chain will almost always fold into the same 3-D structure in a manner of microseconds.
-This means that nature applies some "magic algorithm" to produce the folded structure of a protein from its sequence of amino acids.
+Nature must be applying some "magic algorithm" to quickly produce the folded structure of a protein from its sequence of amino acids.

 Predicting the folded structure of a polypeptide is called the **protein structure prediction**, and this problem is simple to state but deceptively difficult to solve.
-In fact, it has been an active area of biological research for several decades.
+In fact, protein structure prediction has been an active area of biological research for several decades.

 Why do we care about protein structure?
 Knowing a protein's structure is essential to determining its function and how it interacts with other proteins or molecules in its environment.
-Determining protein function is still an active area of research: we still do not know the function of a few thousand human genes, and Figure 1.4 shows the huge variety of protein shapes in the 2020 “proteins of the month” named by the **Protein Data Bank (PDB)**.
+After all, we still do not know the function of a few thousand human genes, and Figure 1.4 shows the huge variety of protein shapes in the 2020 “proteins of the month” named by the **Protein Data Bank (PDB)**.
 (Note that the June 2020 winner is the SARS-CoV-2 spike protein.)

 [![image-center](../assets/images/600px/different_protein_shapes_2020.jpg){: .align-center}](../assets/images/different_protein_shapes_2020.jpg)
 Each "molecule of the month" in 2020 named by the PDB.
 These proteins have widely varying shapes and accomplish a wide variety of cellular tasks.
 The SARS-CoV-2 spike protein was the molecule of the month in June.
 Image courtesy: David Goodsell.